Benshakalaka/git-test/readme.txt

 Git is a version test system.
 Git is free software.
-This is a small change on dev branch
+This is a new change on dev branch